 Michigan’s oldest Memorial Day Parade will return for its 97th year on Monday, May 29, 2023.
 Hosted by the City of Dearborn and the Dearborn Allied War Veterans Council, the parade honors veterans and those who lost their lives while serving their country.
 As one of the largest Memorial Day parades in the United States, the event features over 80 regional officials, marching bands, and community groups and concludes with a Remembrance Ceremony in honor of the fallen.
+This year's theme is Arab Americans who serve.

 Captain Maysaa M. Ouza is a Victims’ Counsel in the Victims’ Counsel Division.
 She is currently assigned to Wright-Patterson AFB, OH, and also provides victims’ legal counsel at Grissom ARB, IN and Youngstown ARS, OH.
 In this role, she provides independent legal representation to, and advocacy on behalf of, victims of crimes in administrative and civil legal matters, as well as military courts-martial.
 Additionally, she provides base-wide community outreach and comprehensive sexual assault response in tandem with the installation’s Family Advocacy and Sexual Assault Prevention and Response Programs.